A career in agricultural consultancy will appeal to you if you're interested in rural issues and enjoy advising and supporting others

 Significant performance bonuses of up to £20,000 can be paid in the private sector.

-Advisers and consultants working for charities and in the public sector may earn less than those working in private consultancies.
+Charities and public sector organisations may pay less than private consultancies.

 Benefits may include a company car.